matthew-ia/cayo/README.md

 cayo build
 ```

-You can also add Cayo to an existing project:
+You can also add Cayo to an existing project.
+It is recommended that you take a look at the [template](./template/), as there is some required project setup in order to run a cayo project.
+More on the required project structure below.

+Install `cayo`:

 ```zsh
 npm i -D cayo
 ```

-It is recommended that you take a look at the [template](./template/), as there is some required project setup in order to run a cayo project.
-More on the required project structure below!

 ## Project Structure